 Sheila C. Bair served as Chairman of the Federal Deposit Insurance Corporation during one of the nation's most turbulent economic eras in history.
 With the collapse and upheaval of U.S. and global markets as well as venerable financial institutions, Chairman Bair worked diligently both in front of and behind the scenes to bolster public confidence and financial system stability.
 Her extraordinary efforts and relentless dedication established her as an ardent advocate and innovator of policies to end the doctrine of too-big-to-fail and taxpayer bailouts.

 Since leaving the FDIC, Chairman Bair has continued her work on financial policy issues as a Senior Advisor to the Pew Charitable Trusts.
-She chairs the Systemic Risk Council (SRC) a public interest group of prominent former government officials and leading financial experts which monitors progress on the implementation of financial reforms in the US.
+She chaired the Systemic Risk Council (SRC) a public interest group of prominent former government officials and leading financial experts which monitors progress on the implementation of financial reforms in the US.
 She is a founding board member of the Volcker Alliance, a non-profit organization established by former Federal Reserve Board Chairman Paul Volcker to promote more effective government.
 In addition, she serves on the prestigious International Advisory Council to the China Bank Regulatory Commission and is a board member of the Rand Corporation.
-She also serves on the boards of Host Hotels, Grupo Santander, and the Thomson Reuters Corporation.
+She also serves on the boards of Host Hotels, Grupo Santander, ItBit and the Thomson Reuters Corporation.
 On August 1st she will transition from her position at Pew to become the President of Washington College in Chestertown, MD.